Tuesday, October 30, 2012

 In September, I started to chronicle my life in retail.
 You can see by this being “Part 10,” that I've had a lot to tell.
 If you’re new to this series, you should start with Part 1.
 Otherwise, you can join our hero as he tries to regroup after facing the biggest setback of his professional career… getting laid off.

 Losing my job with the record company was a devastating blow.
-I even never considered that I wouldn't be with this company for my entire life, especially after all I’d put into it.
+I never even considered that I wouldn't be with this company for my entire life, especially after all I’d put into it.
 It was probably the second lowest point of my entire life.
 (I wrote about the lowest point a couple years ago.)

 I went in on Saturday to clean out my desk.
 I was there for about 15 minutes before our top Loss Prevention Officer, whom I’d known and worked with for the previous nine years, came in to monitor what I was doing.